den01-python-programming/exercise-7-5-searching/README.md

 The linear search algorithm works by checking every value in a list or an array one at a time, starting from index 0.

-In the `Main`-class, implement a method `def linear_search(self, books, searched_id)`, which searches the list it received as a parameter, for a book with an `id` variable that matches the value of `searched_id` variable it received as a parameter.
+In the main program, implement a method `def linear_search(self, books, searched_id)`, which searches the list it received as a parameter, for a book with an `id` variable that matches the value of `searched_id` variable it received as a parameter.
 If that book is found, the method, should return the index it's located at in the list it received as a parameter.
 If the book isn't found, the method should return the value `-1`.

 ## Binary search

-In the `Main`-class, implement a method `def binary_search(self, books, searched_id)`, which searches the list it received as a parameter, for a book with an `id` variable that matches the value of `searched_id` variable it received as a parameter.
+In the main program, implement a method `def binary_search(self, books, searched_id)`, which searches the list it received as a parameter, for a book with an `id` variable that matches the value of `searched_id` variable it received as a parameter.
 If that book is found the method, should return the index it's located at, in the list it received as a parameter.
 If the book isn't found, the method should return the value `-1`.

 The method must be implemented as a binary search, which assumes the list is ordered.
 You should also assume, that the `id`s towards the beginning of the list, are always smaller than the `id`s towards the end of the list.